statsite/statsite/README.md

 to any number of sinks (Graphite, SQL databases, etc).
 There is an included Python script that ships metrics to graphite.

-Additionally, statsite tries to minimize memory usage by not storing all the metrics that are received.
+Statsite tries to minimize memory usage by not storing all the metrics that are received.
 Counter values are aggregated as they are received, and timer values are stored and aggregated using the Cormode-Muthurkrishnan algorithm from